 There is still a hard core of chiropractors who scoff at making any sort of diagnosis.
 Whilst it's true that research shows that doctors in general make the correct diagnosis less than 50 percent of the time, I believe it's still vital that we try.
 The above case is simply a case of a wrong diagnosis.
 Mrs P's general practitioner knows more about examination and diagnosis it would seem than her orthopaedic surgeon, neurologist and a neurosurgeon.
 She has the classic signs of pain in the groin, and restricted painful ranges of motion of the hip.
 Period.
 Hip arthritis.

 Ah, jumping to conclusions, was I, just like her surgeon?
 Now that I've seen the X-rays of her hip, Mrs P has a most unusual hip; a combination of two conditions

 Neither have caused significant arthritis.
 I've never seen it before.

 So we will start with Mrs P's hip, it's certainly to be helped.
 After that botched surgery of her back... of that, I'm not so sure.

-Update: The expected improvement in her hip and groin pain was realised.
-Not cured, but much better; and she could walk much better.
-Interestingly, in the beginning rotating the hip (one of her rehab exercises) was very painful in the groin; she was very surprised that after six weeks of exercise she could rotate the hip with virtually no stabbing pain in the groin.
+Interestingly, in the beginning rotating the hip (one of her rehab exercises) was very painful in the groin; she was very surprised that after six weeks of treatment she could move the join with virtually none of those stabbing jabs.